deepinv/deepinv/docs/source/user_guide/reconstruction/introduction.rst

      - No
      - Yes
      - Yes
-   * - :ref:`Deep Image Prior <deep-image-prior>`
+   * - :ref:`Unconditional GANs, deep image prior  <adversarial>`
-     - Uses a decoder network as an implicit signal prior.
+     - Uses a generator network to model the set of possible images.
      - No
      - Yes
      - No